Меню:

 How to organize tests

-There are recommended ways for implementing tests:
+There are some recommended ways to implement tests:

-Some people argues, that combining all test cases into big functions, improves readability of code, and make it more concise.
+Some people argues, that combining of all test cases into big functions, improves readability of code, and make it more concise.
 But there are arguments against this approach (some of them are mentioned in following document):

 Mocking